 8 Minute Read

-We know you might not want to check a credit report because all those numbers and terms can be confusing.
-It’s a lot to take in!
-But don’t worry—we’ve done the heavy lifting so you don’t have to.
-Let’s walk through everything you need to know about reading your credit report.
+We know a credit report can be a lot to take in.
+But don’t worry!
+We’ve done the heavy lifting of figuring it all out so you don’t have to.
+Let’s walk through everything you need to know about reading a credit report.